The Ultimate Guide To Wild Camping In The UK

 In practice this means thinking about potential disturbance to wildlife and habitat.
 You might stumble upon the perfect-looking spot, but who’s to say it’s not the perfect spot for ground nesting birds, or plants that attract rare butterflies?
 A bit of research and planning before you head out can help avoid this.

-Scour your map for places along your route with green open areas on dry, level ground, perhaps with some natural shelter.
+Scour your map for places along your route on dry, level ground with some natural shelter (if possible).
 A 1:25,000 OS map has plenty of detail showing the contours of the land, open access areas, boggy land and scrub, and in some instances even who owns the land (the National Trust for example).

 When it’s time to pitch up try not to create new paths, from the edge of woodland say, and look for signs of wildlife like animal droppings or footprints and tracks.
 Don’t move rocks or branches, pull up plants, etc; if you can’t pitch up without disturbing the landscape, move on.